ZXGuesser/beebem-windows/README.md

 Installing
 ----------

-Binaries are available from the [Releases page](https://codeberg.org/chrisn/beebem-windows/releases/) in GitHub or from [Mike Wyatt's BeebEm homepage](http://www.mkw.me.uk/beebem).
+Binaries are available from the [Releases page](https://codeberg.org/chrisn/beebem-windows/releases/) in Codeberg or from [Mike Wyatt's BeebEm homepage](http://www.mkw.me.uk/beebem).

 For more information on how to use BeebEm, see the BeebEm help at Help\index.html.